BigSoftVideo/DOTEbase/search.md

 [![Searching](images/search/search-simple.png)](images/search/search-simple.png)

+1. Add a new Search Term using the `Add Search Term` button.
+2. Choose a Target.
 The possible Targets include Transcripts, Tags, Annotations, User-Defined Fields (UDFs).
 Once one of these Targets is chosen, more specific criteria for the search can be entered.

-One can start a search straightaway...
+One can start a search straightaway by typing or selecting the Target...

-1. Type the search term as a string of characters in the box.
+1. Type the search Target as a string of characters in the box.
 2. Press ENTER or TAB and it will be added.
-3. You can add more than one search term string.
+3. You can add more than one search Target string.
-4. Click the Search button and the results of the Search will be shown and colour-coded.
+4. Click the Search button and the results of the Search will be displayed with icon/colour-coded entries.
-    - One can view the Transcript or Media Clip in context by clicking the view icon on each result.
+    - One can view a Transcript or Media Clip in context by clicking the view icon on each result.
     - Such Clips can be edited using the pencil icon.
-    - For text found in transcripts, one can click on the line displayed to see a larger 5-line context.
+    - For text found in transcripts, one can click on the line displayed to see a larger 5-line context in a pop-up box.
 Or one can click the view icon to see the complete context in the active Transcript panel, in which the search string is highlighted.

+When a Search is complete, the user can remove it by clicking the button `Clear All Terms`.
+The Search Terms and the Results will be cleared.
+There is no undo or save search functionality.

 #### Extra criteria in a Search Term